CyberMiles/travis/docs/json-rpc.rst

 cmt_queryValidator
 ------------------

-Query the current stake status of a specific validator.
+Query the current staking status of a specific validator.

 **Parameters**